angular/angular/packages/misc/angular-in-memory-web-api/README.md

 * Always import the `HttpClientInMemoryWebApiModule` _after_ the `HttpClientModule` to ensure that the in-memory backend provider supersedes the Angular version.

-* You can setup the in-memory web api within a lazy loaded feature module by calling the `.forFeature` method as you would `.forRoot`.
+* You can set up the in-memory web api within a lazy loaded feature module by calling the `.forFeature` method as you would `.forRoot`.

 * In production, you want HTTP requests to go to the real server and probably have no need for the _in-memory_ provider.
 CLI-based apps can exclude the provider in production builds like this: